 These native Central and South American Nephthytis species are botanically called Syngonium podophyllum.
 They are amongst the easiest of houseplants to grow indoors.
 I would definitely recommend one for a beginner.

 - Preferably some direct sun.
 Full afternoon sun may be too strong.

 - Water when the top of the soil is good and dry or up to 1/2" ( about a couple of cm) below the surface in larger pots, and then give it a thorough soak.
 The plant pictured here is in a 10" (25cm) diameter pot and should accept about a quart (almost a liter) of water when ready.

 - It can be pruned or cut back from time to time to keep the plant looking full.
 The cuttings will easily root in water.

-- They can even be grown in water but do add a little water mixed with fertilizer occasionally.
+- They can even be grown in water but do add a splash of water mixed with fertilizer occasionally.
 The water in the container should be dumped out and refreshed every week or so.

 The Indoor Garden TV show